syanismu/openai-exercise/README.md

 ## Installing OpenAI

-1. Open your desired code editor and create a new project
+1. Open this project in your desired code editor

 2. Install the OpenAI Node.js library using your terminal
 ```
 npm install openai
 ```

-This will generate a package.json file with the openAI dependency inside, a package-lock.json file and a folder labelled node_modules with required files.
+This will add the openAI dependency.

 ## Generate your API Key

-2. Log in to your OpenAI account at https://openai.com/
+1. Log in to your OpenAI account at https://openai.com/

-3. Select the "API" option
+2. Select the "API" option

-4. On the left, there will be a navigation bar that pops open when you hover over it.
+3. On the left, there will be a navigation bar that pops open when you hover over it.
 Select the lock icon labelled "API Keys"

-5. Click the "+ Create new Secret Key" button to generate a new key
+4. Click the "+ Create new Secret Key" button to generate a new key

-6. Name your key and set your permissions.
+5. Name your key and set your permissions.
 For this we will keep it selected as "All"

-7. Click the "Create secret key" button.
+6. Click the "Create secret key" button.

-8. Copy and paste the generated key into a safe place as you may only access this key once.
+7. Copy and paste the generated key into a safe place as you may only access this key once.

 ** Please note that OpenAI is currently not giving out free credits to use their API.
 ** **Credit card information will be required in order to use the API key.**